 Generator Hire

-Choosing the right generator for hire is essential to keeping your event properly powered.
-Understanding when you might need to hire a generator, how to determine your power needs and how to operate the generator in the correct way are key.
+Choosing the right generator for hire is essential to properly powering your event.
+Understanding when you might need to hire a generator, determine your power needs, and operate the generator correctly.

 When Do You Need a Generator?

-The first question is "do you need a generator at all?" - and the answer is probably yes.
-Generators are used in a wide number of both indoor and outdoor events, because they offer reliable, portable power.
+The first question is, "Do you need a generator at all?" - and the answer is probably yes.
+Generators are used in many indoor and outdoor events because they offer reliable, portable power.

-Common events that might have generator hire as a part of the planning process includes sporting events, county shows, farm shows, concerts, outdoor wedding receptions, concerts, festivals, and corporate events.
-This is by no means an exhaustive list, however, as generators are used in so many different fields.
+Everyday events that might have generator hire as a part of the planning process include sporting events, county shows, farm shows, concerts, outdoor wedding receptions, concerts, festivals, and corporate events.
+However, this is a partial list, as generators are used in many fields.

 The Dual Importance Of a Generator

-A generator is useful for the obvious purpose of powering equipment when the location of the event is in a relatively remote location where hooking up to the grid isn't feasible.
+A generator is helpful for the apparent purpose of powering equipment when the location of the event is in a relatively remote location where hooking up to the grid isn't feasible.
 But there is another benefit of hiring a generator you should consider even if you already have access to on-site power - backup.

 It's never wise to run an event with only one power source.
-If there's a power cut, a power surge, or the equipment fails it could cause the whole event to come to a standstill.
-This can happen when you put too much load on the equipment, when it's not maintained properly, or even just through a freak accident.
+If there's a power cut, a power surge, or the equipment fails, it could cause the whole event to come to a standstill.
+This can happen when you put too much load on the equipment, when it's not maintained correctly, or even just through a freak accident.

-A generator is essential to have on-site as a backup, so in the event of something going wrong you can just switch seamlessly to the generator's power.
+It is essential to have a generator on-site as a backup so you can switch seamlessly to the generator's power if something goes wrong.

 Determining Your Power Requirements

-All events have different power needs, and there are a number of different generators available depending on what you need to power.
+All events have different power needs, and several other generators are available depending on what you need to power.
 For example, powering a large outdoor music concert will require much larger generators than a small outdoor wedding reception.

 Determine your requirements by making as detailed a list as possible of the equipment you intend to power with the generator you want to hire.
-Make a note of the power consumption of each piece of equipment, and tally them together to get the combined power rating you're going to need.
+Note the power consumption of each piece of equipment and tally them together to get the combined power rating you will need.

-With that, you can begin browsing the generators available that are capable of satisfying those requirements.
-It's always important, however, to have a qualified electrician help you to establish your power needs, or at the very least double-check your equipment list when it's finished.
+With that, you can begin browsing the available generators that can satisfy those requirements.
+It's always essential, however, to have a qualified electrician help you establish your power needs or, at the very least, double-check your equipment list when it's finished.

-It's also worth remembering that it's a wise move to invest in a generator that is capable of providing reasonably more power than you think you need.
-Don't be tempted to get a small generator that only just meets your requirements to save money, as your power needs can rise unexpectedly.
+It's also worth remembering that it's wise to invest in a generator capable of providing reasonably more power than you think you need.
+Don't be tempted to get a small generator that only meets your requirements to save money, as your power needs can rise unexpectedly.

 Safely Using The Generator

-A good rule of thumb, however, is to always keep a close eye on the oil level - keep the generator filled to the appropriate level, and change the oil if the generator has been operating constantly for more than 20 hours.
+A good rule of thumb, however, is to always keep a close eye on the oil level - keep the generator filled to the appropriate level and change the oil if the generator has been operating constantly for more than 20 hours.
 If you have a diesel generator, your generator supplier may supply fuel.
-If they don't, always make sure to use the best quality diesel you can, to help with reliability.
+If they don't, always use the best quality diesel you can to help with reliability.

-Most importantly, if you have any questions or you're unsure about anything, ask your generator supplier.
+Most importantly, if you have any questions or need clarification, ask your generator supplier.